webtoolbox/PHPSSO/README.md

-Use PHP to integrate Single Sign On with your [`Website Toolbox Forum`](http://www.websitetoolbox.com/).
+Use PHP to integrate Single Sign On between your website and your [`Website Toolbox Forum`](http://www.websitetoolbox.com/).
+Code and examples are included for integrating log in, log out, sign up, deleting, and updating the account.

 Instructions: